0xcabrex/Pincher/README.md

 The compiled `firefoxDecrypt.exe` file (present in the `dist/` folder) needs to be in the same directory as `pincher.py`/`pincher.exe` for it to run.

-Code and the compiled file for `firefoxDecrypt` are both present in this repository.

 #### Note that there will be no errors reported, since its meant to get the job done asap.